Search

 image183

 Information on which entries are displayed on the current page is placed next to the navigation tool.
 The exact number of entries matching the current filter is only displayed for lower amounts (the threshold is set by the administrator).
-You can click Update icon to update the page contents.
+You can click aktualizovat Update data to update the page contents.